hajimen/p2ppcb_software/README.md

 - Mainboard (with screws)
 - Contact-to-socket assembly
 - Single IDC contact push mount
-- Matrix wire
+- Matrix wire cable
-- Foot kit
+- Adjustable foot kit
 - Key switch
 - Keycap
 - 3D-printed frame
-- Philips screwdriver :-)
+- A Philips and a slotted screwdrivers :-)

 In these parts, difficult-to-reuse is only matrix wire and frame.
 You can reuse Contact-to-socket assembly up to three times (according to Kyocera AVX.
 I guess a lot more actually).

-So DecentKeyboards combined them into P2PPCB Starter Kit (except screwdriver).
+So DecentKeyboards combined them into P2PPCB Starter Kit (except screwdrivers).
 Just getting this kit, you can build and test a P2PPCB-based keyboard by hand.

 TODO link to item